FeralAI/MPG/README.md

 The MPG class contains helper methods for checking the state of each button, for instance `MPG::pressedB1()`, `MPG::pressedR3`, etc.

-### Hotkeys

-MPG provides a predefined set of hotkeys for managing gamepad options.
-All options can be changed while running, and are persisted if gamepad storage is implemented.

 #### Function Buttons

 There are two virtual function buttons for handling hotkey actions - `F1` and `F2`.
 By default they are mapped to the following two-button combinations: